peterhost/growlterm/README.md

 add 2 scripts to define TERM safe color variables : `safetermcolors8.sh` and `safetermcolors-addit-256.sh`

-Source them before yout `thme`file and use fancy variable names for colors
+Source them before yout `theme`file and use fancy variable names for colors

+    . safetermcolors8.sh
     . safetermcolors-addit-256.sh
-    . theme
+    . myTheme
     . growlterm

 Then you can define colors in your theme with :